wp-plugins/wp-members/readme.txt

 * Fixed translation issue for required field error where all of the message except the field name was translated.
 * Fixed issue for register shortcode page where if a user has registered, and is logging in but the login fails, display the login error message.
 * Fixed register shortcode redirect parameter.
-* Fixed confirm_password to bypass sanitize_text_field.
+* Fixed confirm_password to bypass sanitize_text_field (which breaks password comparison if certain characters are used).
 * Added logic so that user_pages are not blocked (login, register, user_profile).
 * Added after_wrapper array value for wpmem_{$page}_links_args filters
-* Added a new admin api class.
+* Added a new admin api class, utilities object class, and forms object class.
-* Added utilities object class.
-* Added forms object class.
 * Added user facing strings as an array in the main $wpmem object class.
 * Added new wpmem_sidebar_status_args filter hook.
 * Added new container in main object for email from and from name settings.
 * Added file upload functions.
+* Added new field types: multiple checkbox, multiple select, radio, file, image, email, url.
+* Added "values" key to the register form rows array to hold possible values (i.e. select, multiple select, multiple checkbox, and radio group) and the actual value to be in the "value" key.
+* Deprecated use of wpmem_chk_qstr() function, use add_query_arg() instead.
-* Deprecated use of wpmem_chk_qstr() function in favor of add_query_arg().
+* Deprecated use of get_currentuserinfo() (deprecated in WP 4.5), use wp_get_current_user() instead.
 * Email function updates, added 'footer' as an array value in the main wpmem_email_filter filter.
 * Changed get_action call from init action to template_redirect action.

-= 3.0.9.2 =

-* Fixes issue with plugin upgrade to new settings, introduces new upgrade process to WP_Members object class.
-* Fixes issue with new wpmem_member_links_args and wpmem_register_links_args filters where filter was not applied.

-= 3.0.9.1 =

-* Fixes issue with custom post types when a CPT is exists but is not set in the WP-Members settings.
+* Changed username in register form from log to user_login to match wp native registration form.

 = 3.0.9 =